phdomingues/FlapPyBird-AI/README.md

 1. population_size: Integer > 0;
 2. mutation_probability: 0 < Float < 1.
 The probability of a mutation occurring in a single Gene in the chromosome;
 3. mutation_standard_deviation: 0 < Float < 1.
-The standard deviation used to generate a random value to add or subtract from the mutated gene;
+Standard deviation used to generate a random value to add or subtract from the mutated gene;
 4. elitism: Bool.
 Turns elitism on or off (elitism = keep the best individual between generations);
 5. stop_condition: Set of configurations related to automatic ways to stop training (all can be disabled by setting the value to .inf).
     - generations: Integer > 0.
 Maximum number of generations to evolve;
     - score: Integer > 0.
 Maximum score achieved by an individual before stopping;
     - time: Integer > 0.
 Maximum time (in seconds) to spend training.
 6. save_best: Bool.
-Save the best model upon closing the game or after finishing training.
+Saves the best model upon closing the game or after finishing training.
+7. enable_acceleration: Bool.
+The game gets faster over time.
-7. load_previous_best: Bool.
+8. load_previous_best: Bool.
 Load the best previous model, saved in a .pth file.
 1 individual is set as an exact copy and all others are mutated variants.
-8. hardstuck_gen: Integer > 0.
+9. hardstuck_gen: Integer > 0.
 The number of generations stuck at score 0 before completely resetting the population, in case the agent gets stuck.

 ### Chromosome